Colorectal Cancer Screening Program

 To evaluate efficacy of the program, a randomized controlled trial was carried out from January to October of 2007.
 Patients 52 to 79 years old at MGH Chelsea who were overdue for CRC screening were randomized to an intervention group and assigned a navigator, and a control group that received usual care.
 Over the nine-month period, intervention patients were more likely to undergo CRC screening than control patients (27% vs. 12%).
 The majority of the difference among intervention and control patients was attributable to significantly higher colonoscopy rates (21% vs. 10%), one form of screening.

-- One poster presentation on the colorectal cancer navigation program results held in the MGH Bulfinch tent reached 50 people.
+- One poster presentation on the colorectal cancer navigation program results that was held in the MGH Bulfinch tent reached 50 people.

 The Colorectal Cancer Screening Navigator Program at Mass General Chelsea Healthcare Center is reducing disparities in screening rates among minority patients.